-The employment agreement of each of Messrs.
-Reddick, Jones and Clemens provide severance benefits under certain circumstances.
+The employment agreement of each of Mr. Jones and Clemens provide severance benefits under certain circumstances.
 The severance benefits provided to each such executive differ, but include payments of a pro rata bonus or non equity incentive compensation, one to two years of salary and one to two years of benefits.
+There is no severance in the event of death and Mr. Reddick's estate received no severance payments.
 See "Employment Agreements" and "Quantifying Termination/Change of Control Payments" below.
 We believe severance arrangements for the highest level officers help them to focus on their respective job functions and give them comfort that we will not lightly terminate their employment.
 We believe these severance benefits were necessary to be able to initially hire and to retain these executives.
 In turn Messrs.
-Reddick, Jones and Clemens have agreed after their employment with us ends under certain circumstances not to compete or solicit our employees for hire for a limited period of time.
+Jones and Clemens agreed after their employment with us ends under certain circumstances not to compete or solicit our employees for hire for a limited period of time.
 We believe that such non-compete and non-solicit provisions are important to protect our business.
 The severance benefits are standard in employment contracts and were the results of negotiations between us and our executives.